hagai-helman/jsop/README.md

 If JSON file path is not given, the result will be printed to the standard output.

+Note that the output of dictionaries will be sorted by key, to ensure efficency of diff-based backup systems.

 ## Choosing DBM Implementation

 You can choose which DBM implementation to use, by overriding the `jsop.dbm` variable.
 For example: